Vimalanatha

 Vimalanatha was the thirteenth Jain Tirthankara of the present age (Avasarpini).
 According to Jain beliefs, he became a Siddha, a liberated soul which has destroyed all of its karma.
 Vimalanatha was born to King Kratavarma and Queen Shyamadevi at Kampilya of the Ikshvaku dynasty.
 His birth date was the third day of the Magh Sukla month of the Indian calendar.

 Biography

 Vimalanatha was the thirteenth Jain Tirthankara of the present age (Avasarpini).
 According to Jain beliefs, he became a Siddha, a liberated soul which has destroyed all of its karma.
 Vimalanatha was born to King Kratavarma and Queen Shyama Devi at Kampilaji of the Ikshvaku dynasty.
 His birth date was the third day of the Magh Sukla month of the Indian calendar.
+His height is mentioned as 60 dhanusha.
+He is said to have lived for 6,000,000 years.

+Vimalantha is said to have been born 30 sagara after his predecessor, Vasupujya.
+His successor, Anantanatha, is said to have been born 9 sagara after him.